isabella232/Content-Analysis-Chrome-Extension/README.md

 Wouldn't it be nice if you can have an illusion of control to help cope with the unstoppable force of entropy and the inevitable heat death of the universe?
 Wouldn't it be amazing if you could replace our evil *itallics Human Overlords*, and replace them with Robot Overlords instead?

 Well dear reader, I'm afraid you'll have to wait another day for the glorious hivemind revolution.
-In the meantime, allow me to introduce you to the predecessor to the greatest program of all time, _**"""The Content Analyzer"""**_ (trademark pending).
+In the meantime, allow me to introduce you to the predecessor to the greatest program of all time, _**"The Content Analyzer"**_ (trademark pending).

 This revoutionary spaghetti code will stumble into your lovely heart by doing something pretty nharly.
 This bad boi is a chrome extension that's able to look over the website you're reading and dish out analytics on the sentiment, difficulty, and the freakin' political leaning of the text.

 ![](images/sentiment.jpg)![](images/difficulty.jpg)![](images/leaning.jpg)

 This program can even replace your grandchildren!
 How?
-Cuz unlike those ungrateful millenials, the _**"""The Content Analyzer"""**_  can keep you company and text you (semi-related articles based on random key words):
+Cuz unlike those ungrateful millenials, the _**"The Content Analyzer"**_  can keep you company and text you (semi-related articles based on random key words):

 <img src="images/message.jpg" width="500">
 (Please note that I'm using a trial account, so that's why it looks annoying)